 As noted above, the range of capital costs for renewable technologies represents site/project variability, whereas the range of capital costs for non-renewable technologies represents uncertainty for any given site/project.
 The estimates at a 10% discount rate also do not reflect financing costs.
-Furthermore, as explained above, these levelised costs should not be seen as a guide to potential strike prices.
+Furthermore, as explained above, these levelised costs are not the sole determinant of strike prices and therefore should not be seen as a guide to potential future strike prices.